Finite Elements Floor Analysis

 4. If option "Display Analytical Before Analysis" is checked, this will allow you to examine/check the meshing generated in your layout before analysis.

 6. "Include Upper Storey Column Loads" option should be checked when chase-down analysis is required.
-A symbol “▼” will be displayed next to storeys when chase-down analysis is done successfully.
+A symbol “▼” will be displayed next to storeys when FE Chase-down analysis is done successfully.

 Post Analysis Processes and Report

-2. After FE Floor Analysis is done, clicking "Display Analytical Model" will open "FE Storey and Foundation Model" to view the visualized result for selected storey.
-See: FE Storey and Foundation Model
+2. After FE Floor Analysis is done, clicking "Display Analytical Model" will open "FE Floor Model" to view the visualized result for selected storey.
+See below under topic : FE Floor Model.

 4. To examine the minimum and maximum of displacement, click “List Maximum Storey Displacement”.

-5. After FE Chase-down is done, you will be able to merge the result with Building Analysis result.
+5. After FE Chase-down is done, you will be able to merge column and/or beam result with Building Analysis result.
+Please read : What is Merge FE Column/Beam result with Example

 6. After merged the result and close & reopen the dialog, "Axial Load Comparison Report" will provides a means of verifying the total dead load and live load applied to the building.
 It also can be used to cross-check: